Worship Blog

 Content from Lutheran Service Book: Altar Book copyright © 2006 Concordia Publishing House.
 All rights reserved.
 Unless otherwise indicated, Scripture quotations are from the ESV Bible® (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 All rights reserved.

-The Twelfth Sunday after Pentecost/8-15-2021
+The First Sunday after Christmas/12-26-2021

 Download Bulletin